rsonger/software-engineering-lab/_posts/2024-04-24-animations.md

     gl_Position = vec4(pos.x, pos.y, pos.z, 1.0);
 }
 ```
 There are a couple of things to notice here.
-First, the `translation` variable has the `uniform` qualifier which defines it as a uniform variable.
-We will use our `Uniform` class to upload data to `translation` in the test application.
+First, the `translation` variable has the `uniform` qualifier which declares it to be a uniform variable.
+We will use our `Uniform` class to upload data to `translation` when we write the the test app.

-Second, `gl_Position` (which defines the location of each vertex) is the combination of `position` and `translation`.
+Second, the value we assign to `gl_Position` (which defines the location of each vertex) combines the values of `position` and `translation`.
 The `position` variable will reference three vertices centered around the origin that together represent the triangle's shape.
-The `translation` variable associates with values representing the change in position for each triangle.
+The `translation` variable stores values representing the change in position for the triangle.
 Combining `position` and `translation` will effectively move the center of the triangle before drawing it.
-We will use this to make the left triangle move $-0.5$ units and the right triangle move $0.5$ units along the $x$-axis.
+We will use this approach so that the left triangle moves $-0.5$ units along the $x$-axis and the right triangle moves $0.5$ units.

-The new fragment shader program will look like this:
+The new fragment shader code looks like this:

 ```glsl
 # GLSL version 330